JohanOlson1/Cpp/readme.txt

 The C++ projects included are:

 1. Learning File 			- For on the fly testing
-2. HelloWorld 				- A first check to see the program works
-3. Exercises x.y			- With descriptive name and number corresponding to Chapter (and optionally which quiz in the summary of the chapter)
+2. Exercises x.y			- With descriptive name and number corresponding to Chapter (and optionally which quiz in the summary of the chapter)

 -----------------------------------------------------------------------------------------------------------------------------